hacspec/hax/proof-libs/fstar/README.md

 ## Libraries for Hax

-The goal of this directory is to serve as a snapshot of the current F* libraries and verified examples using Hax.
+The goal of this directory is to serve as a snapshot of the current F* supporting libraries for Hax.

 The dependency chain is: